IshanaRaina/sql-labs/plsql/section-2.md

 :warning: There are restrictions when using `OUT` or `IN OUT` parameters in functions, the most notable of which is that such functions cannot be called from SQL.
 In general, when multiple outputs are desired, the recommendation is to use a procedure or to create a custom type (this will be covered in a subsequent module).

-> A prcedure with in and out parameters
+> A procedure with in and out parameters:

 ```SQL
 CREATE OR REPLACE PROCEDURE innerProc(inParam in varchar2, inOutParam in out varchar2,